thejjw/sunbeam-charms/charms/placement-k8s/README.md

 ## Description

-The placement-k8s is an operator to manage the placement service on a kubernetes based environment.
+placement-k8s is an operator to manage the OpenStack Placement service on a kubernetes based environment.

 ## Usage